victoresque/pytorch-template/README.md

 ## Usage
 The code in this repo is an MNIST example of the template.
-Try `python3 train.py -c config.json` to run code.
+Try `python train.py -c config.json` to run code.

 ### Config file format
 Config files are in `.json` format: